10 September 2025

 Equipment Finance

-Types of equipment loans
+Types of equipment finance

 When financing equipment for your business through Savvy, you typically have two main options: a loan or a lease.